Leicester City 2-2 Manchester United

 Goal!

 Goal!
 Leicester City 2, Manchester United 2.
 Harry Maguire (Leicester City) right footed shot from the right side of the six yard box to the bottom left corner.
-Assisted by Marc Albrighton.
+Assisted by Marc Albrighton with a cross.

 Delay over.
 They are ready to continue.